ecmwf/ecflow/docs/python_api/reference/DState.rst

    Bases: :py:class:`~pybind11_builtins.pybind11_object`

-A DState is like a ecflow.State, except for the addition of SUSPENDED

-Suspended stops job generation, and hence is an attribute of a Node.
+:code:`ecflow.DState` is an enumerate, similar to :py:class:`ecflow.State`, with an additional :code:`suspended` state.

-DState can be used for setting the default state of node when it is begun or re queued.
-DState is used for defining :term:`defstatus`.
+The values in this enumerate are used to create a :py:class:`ecflow.Defstatus` attribute, which controls the default state of a task when it *begins* or is *requeued*.

-See :py:class:`ecflow.Node.add_defstatus` and :py:class:`ecflow.Defstatus`
-The default state of a :term:`node` is :term:`queued`.
+Note that :code:`suspended` is not one of the states a node goes through, and has no :py:class:`ecflow.State` counterpart.
+A suspended node retains its state, which is reported again once the node is resumed.

 Usage::

    task = ecflow.Task('t1')
+   task.add_defstatus(ecflow.DState.complete)
-   task.add_defstatus(ecflow.DState.complete)   task = ecflow.Task('t2')
+   task = ecflow.Task('t2')
    task += Defstatus('complete')
    task = Task('t3',
                Defstatus('complete')) # create in place